piyoki/piyoki/README.md

 📍 Interested in Kubernetes, Native CICD, GitOps, and DevSecOps

-⌨️ Huge fan of Vim, and use Vim as my daily driver
+⌨️ Huge fan of Vim, and use NeoVim as my daily driver

 💻 Currently working on a Homelab Private-Cloud project with VMware vSphere and Proxmox VE